srl-labs/nornir-srl/README.md

 ## Prerequisites

 - Containerlab binary installed
-- `nornir-srl` installed as described above: `pip install -U nornir-srl` in a Python virtual-env. `nornir_config.yaml` and inventory files are not required for this demo.
+- `nornir-srl` installed as described above: `pip install -U nornir-srl` in a Python virtual-env
-- sufficient resources to run 6 SRLinux containers
+- sufficient resources to run 8 SRLinux containers
-- big screen estate to show the output (or small font size) ;-)
+- big screen estate to show the output (or small font size)

 ## Run the demo